netdata/netdata-ui/src/components/table/README.md

 - `renderGroupHead` - custom rendering for row indicating a header group, defaults to empty row with group name
 - `callbackRef` - callback function should be passed to establish ref to the Table when it's will be rendered
 - `groupByFn` - function used to group rows, defaults to one `react-table` is using
+- `groupsOrderValues` - config object to define order of groups by grouping id (refers to column id/accessor), default sort order used if the prop not provided

 This is setup of first **column** with the selection checkbox